 This is a crucial decision to take.
 If you are a beginner, I suggest you cut 1-inch thick steaks because thicker ones will take more time to cook.

-Also, cooking thicker steaks while balancing tenderness and flavors is difficult for cooks who are not usually used to cooking.
+Also, cooking thick steaks while balancing tenderness and flavors is difficult for cooks who are not usually used to cooking.

 You can’t cut one whole steak with one stroke.
 Use multiple strokes, and a perfect piece of steak will come out of the ribeye.

-Cut Your Whole Ribeye with Bones Into Steaks
+How To Cut Whole Ribeye With Bones Into Steaks

 Instead of measuring with a toothpick or ruler, you can simply cut the piece where the meat meets the bone.